In 2023, the Men’s Master 1000 tournament will be played in Toronto while the Women’s WTA 1000 tournament will be played in Montreal.

 Dates

-The 2023 Canadian Open tennis tournament will take place from the 7th to the 13th of August 2023.
+The 2023 Canadian Open tennis tournament took place from the 7th to the 13th of August 2023.

-The 2023 tournaments in Montreal and Toronto will be played in the same week as the WTA Thoreau Tennis Open in Concord, Massachusetts, in the United States.
+The 2023 tournaments in Montreal and Toronto were played in the same week as the WTA Polish Open in Kozerki, Poland.

 Tickets

-Tickets for the 2023 Canada Open are now for sale through the tournament’s official website, with single session tickets starting from $25.
+Tickets for the 2023 Canada Open were sold through the tournament’s official website, with single session tickets starting from $25.

 Players